xwiki/xwiki-docker/README.md

 ```

 #### Preparing Solr container

-The simplest way to create an external Solr service is using the [official Solr image](https://hub.docker.com/_/solr/)
+The simplest way to create an external Solr service is using the [official Solr image](https://hub.docker.com/_/solr/).

-* Select the appropriate XWiki Solr configuration jar from [here](http://maven.xwiki.org/releases/org/xwiki/platform/xwiki-platform-search-solr-server-data/) (Note: it's usually better to synchronize it with your version of XWiki)
+-	Select the appropriate XWiki Solr configuration JAR from [here](http://maven.xwiki.org/releases/org/xwiki/platform/xwiki-platform-search-solr-server-data/) (Note: it's usually better to synchronize it with your version of XWiki)
-* Place this jar in a directory along side `solr-init.sh` from the [docker-xwiki repository](https://github.com/xwiki-contrib/docker-xwiki)
+-	Place this JAR in a directory along side `solr-init.sh` that you can fetch from the [docker-xwiki repository](https://github.com/xwiki-contrib/docker-xwiki/tree/master/contrib/solr)
-* Ensure that this directory is owned by the Solr user and group `chown -R 8983:8983 /path/to/solr/init/directory`
+-	Ensure that this directory is owned by the Solr user and group `chown -R 8983:8983 /path/to/solr/init/directory`
-* Launch the Solr container and mount this directory at `/docker-entrypoint-initdb.d`
+-	Launch the Solr container and mount this directory at `/docker-entrypoint-initdb.d`
-* This will execute `solr-init.sh` on container startup and prepare the XWiki core with the contents from the given jar
+-	This will execute `solr-init.sh` on container startup and prepare the XWiki core with the contents from the given JAR
-* If you want to persist the Solr index outside of the container with a bind mount, make sure that that directory is owned by the Solr user and group `chown 8983:8983 /my/own/solr`
+-	If you want to persist the Solr index outside of the container with a bind mount, make sure that that directory is owned by the Solr user and group `chown 8983:8983 /my/own/solr`

 #### Docker run example

 Start your chosen database container normally using the docker run command above, this example happens to assume MySQL was chosen.

 The command below will configure the Solr container to initialize based on the contents of `/path/to/solr/init/directory/` and save its data on the host in a `/my/own/solr` directory: